-By stopping smoking, you can protect your family’s health as well as your own.
+When you stop smoking, you protect your family’s health as well as your own.

-When you smoke, it’s not just your health that’s at risk.
-A smoker only inhales about 15% of the smoke from a cigarette - the other 85% is absorbed into the atmosphere or inhaled by others.
+When you smoke, it’s not just your health that is at risk.
+A smoker only inhales about 15% of the smoke from a cigarette - the other 85% goes into the air around you or is inhaled by others.

-Opening a window when you smoke doesn’t make a difference.
-More than 80% of smoke is invisible - you can’t see where it goes or control it.
+Opening a window when you smoke does not make a difference.
+More than 80% of smoke is invisible - you cannot see where it goes or control it.

 - ear infections

 Babies exposed to secondhand smoke are also at increased risk of sudden infant death syndrome (cot death).